dealing with gridlock

-When biking in slow or gridlocked traffic some cyclists take advantage of their small size to filter forward to the left or right of stopped cars.
+In slow or gridlocked traffic some bike riders take advantage of their small size to filter forward to the left or right of stopped cars.
 While legal (more info here), it can also be very dangerous if precautions are not taken.

 To protect your own safety and the safety of others we recommend the following:

 - Most important: Do not pass to the right of buses, trucks, or other heavy vehicles at intersections!!!
 When passing heavy vehicles on the left still proceed with caution and room to maneuver.
-Some of the most serious collisions occur between bicyclists and buses or trucks, due to the vehicle’s large blind spots and turning radius.
-When passing, never assume the driver can see you.
+Some of the most serious collisions occur between people biking and people driving buses or trucks, due to the vehicle’s large blind spots and turning radius.
+When passing, don’t assume these drivers can see you.

 - Do not filter to the right of a car signaling a right turn, or to the left of a car signaling a left turn.
 However, do not assume that the turn signal means they are turning, and do not assume no turn signal means they are proceeding straight ahead.